 Homestay Acceptance (Acceptance rate)

-Type of student OAT is looking for:
+Type of student TSS is looking for:

 At OAT we welcome students wishing to learn outside the standard school system.
 We aim to accommodate students seeking a higher quality of education than what their current school provides.
 Generally, students at our school have a passion for math and sciences.
 They love learning through projects: 3D-printing, Drone Building or Math Modelling.
 If you feel like you need a school that gives you a great opportunity in STEM and provides you a calm, engaging and welcoming environment, then we are what you're looking for!

 Where graduates of a school do their post-secondary studies can be an important factor in choosing a private school.
 Do you want your child to go to a Canadian university, an Ivy league school in the US, or some other institute?
 Regardless of your inclinations, take a look at a school’s university placement record, and the services they offer to support university applications and decisions.

 Percentage of students who attend post-secondary institutions outside of Canada